High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Discussion and conclusions

-Table 3 lists VHE \gr\ emitting BL Lacs which are not listed in the 1-st year {\it Fermi} catalog, but contribute to the correlation of the {\it Fermi} VHE \gr s with the BL Lac catalog of \citet{veron13}.
-The absence in the {\it Fermi} catalog might be explained by the very hard spectra of these sources.
-We have demonstrated that 2 of the 7 sources listed in Table 3, the sources \# 3 and 6 are, in fact, detected with significance $\sim 9\sigma$ in 1-300~GeV band.
-The source RX J09130-2103, which has 2 photons associated with it is individually detected with significance more than $4\sigma$ above 100~GeV.
-The other 3 sources which have a front photon associated with them should also be considered as most probable true detections.
+Table 3 lists VHE \gr\ emitting BL Lacs that were not listed in the first year {\it Fermi} catalog, but contribute to the correlation of the {\it Fermi} VHE \gr s with the BL Lac catalog of \citet{veron13}.
+Their absence from the {\it Fermi} catalog might be caused by the hard spectra of these sources.
+We have demonstrated that three of the eight sources listed in Table 3, the sources \# 1, 4, and 7 are, in fact, detected with a significance $> 5\sigma$ in the 1-300~GeV band.
+The other three sources which have a front-converted photon associated with them should also be considered as probable true detections.

+Table 4 lists six sources, which have photons with energies above 300 GeV, including four known TeV sources and two possible new sources which are, however, consistent with random coincidences with background photons.
+Among the TeV sources, only B2 1218+30 does not contain photons in the 100-300 GeV energy range within a region $\theta \le 0.2^\circ$ about its center.
+However it has 2 back-converted photons at $0.2^\circ < \theta < 0.3^\circ$.

-Some of the new VHE \gr\ sources listed in Table \ref{table1} is situated at large redshifts $z\sim 1$.
-Our analysis of the \gr\ spectra of the high redshift sources shows that at least several of them do not show any signatures of high-energy cut-off up to 300~GeV.
-Typical fluxes of the sources listed in Tables 1-3 are at the level $EF_E(E\ge 100\mbox{ GeV})\ge (few)\times 10^{-12}$~erg/cm$^2$s, i.e at the level of 0.1 Crab units.
-Such sources should be readily detectable with the ground based Cherenkov telescopes at the energies several hundreds of GeV.
-Larger collection area of the ground-based telescopes should result in the much higher signal statistics, which should allow a study of the detailed spectral properties of these new bright VHE \gr\ sources.
-We anticipate that detailed high sensitivity study of the high-redshift VHE \gr\ sources with the ground based \gr\ telescopes will open a possibility to study cosmological evolution of the BL Lac properties, of the EBL and of the associated evolution of galaxies producing the EBL \citep{gould,kneiske04,stecker06,mazin07,franceschini08} as well as of cosmological intergalactic magnetic fields \citep{neronov09,neronov10c}.
+Some of the new VHE \gr\ sources listed in Table \ref{table1} is situated at high redshifts $z\sim 1$.
+Our analysis of the \gr\ spectra of the high redshift sources indicates that at least several of them do not display any signatures of a high-energy cut-off up to 300~GeV.
+The typical fluxes of the sources listed in Tables 1-3 are at the level $EF_E(E\ge 100\mbox{ GeV})\ge (few)\times 10^{-12}$~erg/(cm$^2$s), i.e., at the level of 0.1 Crab units.
+These sources should be readily detectable by ground-based Cherenkov telescopes at energies of several hundreds of GeV.
+The larger collection area of the ground-based telescopes should result in much higher quality signal statistics, which should allow a study of the detailed spectral properties of these new bright VHE \gr\ sources.
+We anticipate that a detailed high sensitivity study of high-redshift VHE \gr\ sources with ground-based \gr\ telescopes will enable us to study the cosmological evolution of the BL Lac properties, the EBL, and the associated evolution of galaxies producing the EBL \citep{gould,kneiske04,stecker06,mazin07,franceschini08}, as well as cosmological intergalactic magnetic fields \citep{neronov09,neronov10c}.